barakeel/oeis-synthesis/README.md

 sh install.sh
 ```

-### Test oeis-synthesis (requires 10GB of ram to run with a timeout of 600.0 seconds):
+### Test oeis-synthesis (requires 10GB of ram to run with a timeout of 600.0 seconds)
 In this directory run `rlwrap hol` then run in the interative shell:

 ```